atomicojs/hooks/src/hooks/use-lazy/use-lazy.md

 ---
 title: use-lazy
-description: Allows you to apply operations to capture the target dimension.
+description: Hook that allows the import of dynamic modules or promise resolution
 group: Hooks
 ---